Stonecoast in Ireland Curriculum:

 The Writers of the Great Blasket Island (Field trip)

-Tentative plans are to visit the Blasket Island Centre in the morning and then—weather permitting—to take a boat trip to the Great Blasket Island in the afternoon.
+Students visit the Blasket Island Centre in the morning and then—weather permitting—to take a boat trip to the Great Blasket Island in the afternoon.

 At the Blasket Island Centre, students will be introduced to the writers of “the Blasket Renaissance”—fifty books were written on the island over the course of fifty years, a remarkable feat when one realizes that the population was never higher than about one hundred and fifty.
 Particular attention will be paid to Tomás O’Crohan, Peig Sayers, Maurice O’Sullivan, Micheál Ó Guiheen, and Eibhlís Ní Shúilleabháin.
 After eating lunch at the Centre, we plan to travel to the Great Blasket and explore the deserted village and the rugged island.
-Bring good walking shoes, a bottle of drinking water, and (no matter what the weather looks like when we’re getting ready to go) both sunscreen and rain gear.
-We will stop on the way back to Dingle for dinner.

 Tomás O’Crohan, The Islandman; Peig Sayers, Peig; Eibhlís Ní Shúilleabháin, Letters from the Great Blasket